aiscience-22/UA_War/README.md

 ## Reducing data

 After some research we discovered: there are two popular free Twitter datasets only.
 Both of them are about 12-13 Gigabytes.
-All smaller datasets are broken in different ways, I believe I tried all of them in the whole Internet.
-We can just assume that it is normal amount of data for this Ukrainian war related tweets, and there is no point for us do our own API downloading, it will be the same big.
+All smaller datasets are broken in different ways, Olga tried all of them.
+We assumed that it is a normal amount of data for this Ukrainian war related tweets, and there is no point for us do our own API downloading, it will be the same big.

 How can we reduce data?

-As example, we can use tweets with only one hashtag.
-Unfortunately, it definitely will skew our data, hashtags popularity changes all the time.
-We don’t even sure a certain hashtag was existing at Feb 24!
-(Most probably it don't.)
+For example, we can use tweets with only one hashtag.
+Unfortunately, it definitely will skew our data, hashtags' popularity changes all the time.
+We're not even sure a certain hashtag existed at Feb 24!
+(Most probably it wasn't.)

-The same problem is with many another ways of reducing.
-We don’t know users gender, age, geographical position to make a selection according to these parameters.
-Any selection according to the content of the tweet - quote, retweet, hashtags – skew out data.
+The same problem is with many other ways of reducing.
+We don’t know users' gender, age, or geographical position to make a selection according to these parameters.
+Any selection according to the content of the tweet - quote, retweet, hashtags – skews the data.

-But we know for sure one thing about users: data of their registration.
-We can take tweets from the registered before certain data users only.
+But we know for sure one thing about users: the date of their registration.
+We can take tweets from users who registered before a certain date.

-First, it allow as meet out technical requirements.
+First, it allows us to meet out technical requirements.
-Second, we can be sure that there is no fake Kremlin users in this dataset: now there is Kremlin's network of Twitter accounts that work together to retweet and drive up traffic:
+Secondly, we can be sure that there are no fake Kremlin users in this dataset: here is the Kremlin's network of Twitter accounts that work together to retweet and drive up traffic:

 [Kremlin's Network](https://www.bbc.com/news/technology-60790821)

 ![img7.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img7.png)

-Additionally, we can compare our study for reduced dataset with Alexander Shevtsov study for the whole dataset.
-If significant difference in trends  appears, that means we catched the Kremlin bots working!
+Additionally, we can compare our study for the reduced dataset with Alexander Shevtsov's study for the whole dataset.
+If a significant difference in trends  appears, that means we caught the Kremlin bots working!

 [Alexander Shevtsov study](https://alexdrk14.github.io/RussiaUkraineWar/sentiment.html)

 ![img8.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img8.png)

-We decided to choose 2008 year of registration as a limit.
-The duration of the war is 179 days for today.
-Our training dataset is 12 days, i.e. 7%.That means we should be prepared to work with 14 times bigger dataset.
-Dataset with the tweets from users registered before 2008 has 3266 rows.
+We decided to choose the users that registered on Twitter before 2008.
+The duration of the war is 179 days to date.
+Our training dataset is 12 days, i.e. 7%.
+That means we should be prepared to work with a dataset that is 14 times bigger.
+The dataset with the tweets from users registered before 2008 has 3266 rows.

-Additionally, 2008 is a year when Russian invasion to Georgia started, and probably Kremlin network starts to develop.
+Additionally, 2008 is a year when the Russian invasion to Georgia started, and most likely the Kremlin network of bots began to develop.

 ## Joining the data

-For our research we needed to join the twitter table with the news table.
+For our research, we needed to join the twitter table with the news table.
 We used PostgreSQL for that:

 ![img13.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img13.png)